Data.Enum

 #toEnumWithDefaults Source

 toEnumWithDefaults :: forall a.
-BoundedEnum a => a -> a -> Int -> a
+BoundedEnum a => a -> a -> Int -> aLike toEnum but returns the first argument if x is less than

-and the second argument if x
+fromEnum bottom and the second argument if x is greater than

-fromEnum top
+fromEnum top.

 toEnumWithDefaults False True (-1) -- False